stefanache/MFP-ANAF-RO/python/RAG_local_website/Readme.md

 ```
 Keep in mind that this is just a rough outline and won't provide the exact implementation details.
 You'll need to research Java-specific libraries and frameworks to create a working RAG model.

-Feel free to ask if you have any further questions or need more guidance on how to implement a RAG model in Java!
+Feel free to ask if you have any further questions or need more guidance on how to implement a RAG(Retrieval-Augmented Generation) model in Java!

 >>> Send a message (/? for help)
 <hr/>